 – I must know many other similarly disabled people.
 Of course, makes total sense.

 – I’m in a wheelchair therefore I must be taking LOTS of medication and cannot drink alcohol.

 – I have a disability therefore I must be contagious.

 – I don’t go out or have fun like my peers.

 – I must be a loner or even a recluse.

-Some of these are specific to my experiences whilst others I’m aware are unfortunately familiar to many with a disability.
+Some of the above are specific to my personal experiences whilst others, I’m aware, are unfortunately familiar to many with a disability.

 It’s all too easy to express anger and frustration when presented with such ignorance.
-Believe me I have had exercise my patience in many instances.
-But I feel strongly that knowledge is power and so the best response to preconceptions about disability is to educate and raise awareness.
+Believe me I have had to hold my tongue on many occasions.
+But, I feel strongly that knowledge is power.
+Therefore, the best way to respond to such misguided preconceptions is to educate and raise awareness.